 Section 2.4 Calling Meetings; Notice.
 Meetings of the Board of Directors may be called by the Chairman or Chief Executive Officer by giving at least two (2) days notice, or by any two directors by giving at least five (5) days' notice, of the date, time and place thereof to each director by mail, telephone, telegram, in person, or by telefax or other electronic transmission.
-Neither the business to be transacted at, nor the purpose of, any regular or special meeting of the Board of Directors may participate, and vote in a meeting of the Board or such committee by means of a conference telephone or similar communications equipment by means of which all persons participating in the meeting can hear each other at the same time, and participation by such means shall constitute presence at a meeting.
+Neither the business to be transacted at, nor the purpose of, any regular or special meeting of the Board of Directors need be specified in the notice or waiver of notice of such meeting.
+Members of the Board of Directors or any committee of the Board of Directors may participate, and vote in a meeting of the Board or such committee by means of a conference telephone or similar communications equipment by means of which all persons participating in the meeting can hear each other at the same time, and participation by such means shall constitute presence at a meeting.